sfigg/commercialization-public/customize/desktop/design-registration-pages.md

 ## Full HTML example

-Here is a full example of an HTML flyout for OEM registration pages:
+Here is a full example of an HTML flyout for OEM registration pages.
+Please use this sample as a baseline for your HTML flyout pages, with little to no alteration of the design elements.
+You should only replace the example text with your own information.

 ```html
 > <!DOCTYPE html>